Publicity

 The 2013 video is now out, having been filmed at the 2012 walk.
 Not only will you see many familiar friends and faces, but you can use this video to recruit even more heroes into our ranks.
 Use the "Share this" buttons at the bottom of this post to take advantage of this recruitment resource.
 Make them the stars of next year's commercial!

-Ken, a Framingham resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 MS Challenge Walker Leslie Baldi and bicycle support crewperson Ken Gagne are co-workers at IDG.
 The company's internal publication, IDG World Update, recently featured the two's efforts to find a cure for multiple sclerosis.
 This story by editor David Bromley from the July 23, 2012 issue (Volume 42, Number 27, Page 5) was distributed to the organization's 9,000 employees and is republished here with permission.
 Click here for the original PDF.